rperce/beecal/README.md

 support email" and fill it in under "Developer contact information".
 Click "Save and continue" in the "Scopes" section.
 In the "OAuth Client ID" section, select "Desktop app" in the "Application type" dropdown and leave "Name" as "Desktop client 1".

+Now, in the sidebar, open "OAuth consent screen" and click "Add users" and "Test users".
+Add yourself.

 Go to the Credentials section in the sidebar, and click the Name of the client ID you just created.
 Copy the Client ID and Client secret to your secrets.toml; it should now look